nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1244.8 High level of national security - A secured state

-National security is the mechanism of facing dealing with any challenges that may be

-posed externally or internally for the security of the citizen, the territorial integrity,

-and sovereignty of the country, or by natural and human activities while managing such

-challenges through geopolitical and geostrategic means from the security measures

-provided by the defence forces.
+National security is the mechanism of facing dealing with any challenges that may be posed externally or internally for the security of the citizen, the territorial integrity, and sovereignty of the country, or by natural and human activities while managing such challenges through geopolitical and geostrategic means from the security measures provided by the defence forces.

-Independent and balanced diplomacy, democratic governance that respects human rights,

-equality and harmony that embraces diversity, and a professional military dedicated to

-the protection of the citizens and the state are essential factors to ensure national security.
+Independent and balanced diplomacy, democratic governance that respects human rights, equality and harmony that embraces diversity, and a professional military dedicated to the protection of the citizens and the state are essential factors to ensure national security.

 Law enforcement agencies such as the Armed Forces, Police, Coast Guard, Excise

-Department, Prisons Department and Customs, as well as intelligence services and civil

-defence services, play an important role in ensuring the internal security of the state.
-The

-strength and transparency of these security forces are reflected and maintained through

-transparent democratic governance capable of fulfilling the national power and the

-promotion of national interests, i.e. national inspirations.
-Political leadership, economic,

-geographical, and environmental presence, popular ideology, and defense forces can be

-identified as the components of national power.
-Non-aligned and balanced diplomatic

-policies, strategic foreign policies based on the understanding of global and regional

-geopolitical and balance security posture, as well as economic independence are the

-factors that affect the reduction of threats to national security globally and regionally.
+Department, Prisons Department and Customs, as well as intelligence services and civil defence services, play an important role in ensuring the internal security of the state.
+The strength and transparency of these security forces are reflected and maintained through transparent democratic governance capable of fulfilling the national power and the promotion of national interests, i.e. national inspirations.
+Political leadership, economic, geographical, and environmental presence, popular ideology, and defense forces can be identified as the components of national power.
+Non-aligned and balanced diplomatic policies, strategic foreign policies based on the understanding of global and regional geopolitical and balance security posture, as well as economic independence are the factors that affect the reduction of threats to national security globally and regionally.

 #### Principles